Ya-Zahra/myket-apk-downloader-firefox/README.md

-I want you to study about the pure Islam of Muhammad(Blessings of God be upon him and his progeny and grant him peace) and if you fint and consider that compatible with the pure human nature,accept it and also recommend it to others.
-By becoming a member of this community, you make the world, real place to live and get closer to God.
+I want you to study about the pure Islam of Muhammad(Blessings of God be upon him and his progeny and grant him peace) and if you find and consider that compatible with the pure human nature,accept it and also recommend it to others.
+By becoming a member of this community, you make the world, place to real live and get closer to God.

-The source code of this work is released under the MPL license.
+The source code of this work is released under the MPL 2.0 license.
 </pre>